-- Possess the required critical mass of researchers in a relevant research area prioritised by the Institute. - Be aligned with the research priorities of one of the Institute's Faculties. - Possess a proven track record in research dissemination and attainment of research funding from national/international funding schemes. - Provide evidence of how research activities will impact on undergraduate and postgraduate education within a Faculty and the work of CoLab. - Provide evidence on how the research activities will generate peer-reviewed publications; citations; and additional funding. - Establish links with other HEIs, with an emphasis on partners in the West/North West cluster; the Connacht Ulster Alliance (CUA); and in Northern Ireland.
+- Possess the required critical mass of researchers in a relevant research area prioritised by the Institute. - Be aligned with the research priorities of one of the Institute's Faculties. - Possess a proven track record in research dissemination and attainment of research funding from national/international funding schemes.

+- Provide evidence of how research activities will impact on undergraduate and postgraduate education within a Faculty and the work of CoLab. - Provide evidence on how the research activities will generate peer-reviewed publications; citations; and additional funding. - Establish links with other HEIs.